Home » Conditions » Does Marijuana Cause Alzheimer’s?

 CBD Oil and Alzheimer’s Disease

-CBD oil does not have the intoxicative properties of THC, and it can help reduce the damage caused by inflammation and improve the mood of Alzheimer’s patients.
+CBD oil does not have the intoxicating properties of THC, and it can help reduce the damage caused by inflammation and improve the mood of Alzheimer’s patients.
 Cannabidiol products like oils help to boost cognitive activity and repair brain cells.
 Additionally, it protects Alzheimer’s patients from neurotoxicity and minimizes oxidative stress.

 A study found that a two-week course of high doses of CBD helped restore the function of two proteins in the body, which reduced the build-up of beta-amyloid proteins and improved cognition in an experimental model of early-onset familial Alzheimer’s.